open-telemetry/opentelemetry-collector-contrib/receiver/windowsperfcountersreceiver/README.md

 ### Defining metric format

-To report metrics in the desired output format, build a metric the metric and reference it in the given counter with any applicable attributes.
-Metrics will default to gauges if no other metric type is defined.
+To report metrics in the desired output format, define a metric and reference it in the corresponding counter, along with any applicable attributes.
+The metric's data type can either be `gauge` (default) or `sum`.

 | Field Name  | Description                              | Value        | Default      |
 | --          | --                                       | --           | --           |